The 20 Best Mitochondrial Trifunctional Protein Deficiency Doctors Near Me in Ohio, US

 English

-Hemant Sawnani is a Pediatric Pulmonologist and a Pediatrics provider in Cincinnati, Ohio.
+Hemant Sawnani is a Pediatric Pulmonologist practicing medicine in Cincinnati, Ohio.
 Dr. Sawnani is rated as an Experienced provider by MediFind in the treatment of Mitochondrial Trifunctional Protein Deficiency.
-His top areas of expertise are Duchenne Muscular Dystrophy, Congenital Central Hypoventilation Syndrome, Short Rib-Polydactyly Syndrome Type 1, and Spinal Muscular Atrophy Type 2.
-Dr. Sawnani is currently accepting new patients.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Duchenne Muscular Dystrophy, Congenital Central Hypoventilation Syndrome, Short Rib-Polydactyly Syndrome Type 1, and Spinal Muscular Atrophy Type 2.

 When should I see an Mitochondrial Trifunctional Protein Deficiency doctor in Ohio, US?